CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/adding-resources.md

 ## 5. Validate One Real Run

 Resource catalog validation does not know which profile or runtime directory a user will select.
-Use `doctor` with a concrete parameters file to validate the selected workflow and bundle together:
+Use `validate-param` with a concrete parameters file to validate the selected workflow and bundle together:

 ```yaml